 Tillerson: US to respond to Russia's ouster of diplomats

-MANILA, Philippines — U.S. Secretary of State Rex Tillerson said Sunday that Washington will respond by Sept.
-1 to Russia's move to force a major reduction in American diplomatic staff, a move that echoed former President Barack Obama's action to kick out Russian diplomats for Moscow's meddling in the 2016 American election.
+Secretary of State Rex Tillerson said Sunday the U.S. will respond by Sept.
+1 to Russia’s move to make a major cut in American diplomatic staff in response to former President Barack Obama’s decision to expel Russian diplomats for Moscow’s meddling in the 2016 presidential election.

-Russia said recently it was forcing the U.S. to cut its embassy and consulate staff in Russia by 755 people.
-But there's been confusion because the U.S. is believed to have far fewer than 755 American employees in Russia.

-Tillerson spoke to reporters during a visit to the Philippines.
-He said he communicated U.S. plans to respond by that deadline to Russian Foreign Minister Sergey Lavrov when they met Sunday in Manila.
+Tillerson, speaking to reporters during a regional security summit in the Philippines, said he told Russian Foreign Minister Sergey Lavrow of the deadline when the two met Sunday.
 Tillerson said he told Lavrov that the U.S. still hasn't decided how it will respond.
 He added that he asked Lavrov "several clarifying questions" about the act of Russian retaliation.

+Russia announced it would force the U.S. to cut its embassy and consulate staff in Russia by 755 people, sparking confusion because the U.S. is believed to have fewer than 755 U.S. employees in Russia.

 Lavrov told reporters that despite strained relations with Washington, his country was ready for more engagement with the United States on North Korea, Syria, Ukraine and other pressing matters.
 Lavrov said Russia and the U.S. had agreed to resume a suspended high-level diplomatic channel and Washington would send its Ukraine envoy to Moscow for negotiations.